-Coronavirus disease 2019 ("COVID-19"), an infectious disease caused by severe acute respiratory syndrome coronavirus 2, was first identified in December 2019 in Wuhan, the capital of Hubei province in China, and has since spread globally.
+Coronavirus disease 2019 ("COVID-19"), an infectious disease caused by severe acute respiratory syndrome coronavirus 2, has spread globally.
 The World Health Organization ("WHO") declared the COVID-19 outbreak a public health emergency of international concern on January 30, 2020 and a pandemic on March 11, 2020.
-According to Johns Hopkins University, as of May 1, 2020 there have been over 3,200,000 confirmed cases, resulting in over 233,000 deaths related to COVID-19 on a global basis.
+According to Johns Hopkins University, as of July 31, 2020 there have been over 17,400,000 confirmed cases, resulting in over 675,000 deaths related to COVID-19 on a global basis.

 Federal, state, provincial and local governments around the world have implemented measures designed to slow the spread of the coronavirus.
 These measures include, but are not limited to, quarantines, travel restrictions involving areas with large or growing confirmed case counts, school closures, social distancing guidelines intended to limit the size of group gatherings and maintain physical space between individuals and orders that workers in non-essential industries or roles work from home.
+In many countries, the most restrictive measures were eased throughout the second quarter, though case counts have been rising in some areas, including several states in the U.S., following the relaxation of the restrictions.

 These measures and restrictions have had material impacts on the global economy, resulting in a significant reduction in estimates for global gross domestic product ("GDP") in 2020, especially in the second quarter.
-In addition, businesses have been forced to shut down, either temporarily or permanently, resulting in a significant growth in unemployment rates.
+In addition, businesses have been forced to shut down, either temporarily or permanently, resulting in a significant growth in unemployment rates, which partially reversed during the second quarter, but remain at elevated levels by historical standards.

 The demand for crude oil has been materially reduced as a result of the measures taken by governments around the world to mitigate the spread of COVID-19, primarily due to significant reductions in air and motor vehicle travel, which has reduced the demand for jet fuel, diesel and gasoline, the key refined products derived from crude oil.
-In its April 2020 Oil Market Report, the International Energy Agency ("IEA") estimated that demand for crude oil in the second quarter of 2020 could be approximately 23 million barrels per day ("MMBBL/D") lower than during the same period in 2019, depending on the duration of disease mitigation measures and policies enacted once such measures are relaxed.
-The IEA estimates that global oil demand for the full year 2020 could be reduced by 9.3 MMBBL/D as compared to 2019, again depending on the timing of and nature of a resumption in global economic activity.
+In its July 2020 Oil Market Report, the International Energy Agency ("IEA") stated that demand for crude oil in the second quarter of 2020 was over 16 million barrels per day ("MMBBL/D") lower than during the same period in 2019.
+The IEA estimates that global oil demand for the full year in 2020 could be reduced by 7.9 MMBBL/D as compared to 2019, depending on the timing of and nature of a further resumption in global economic activity.

-The significant reduction in global demand has led to a collapse in the price of crude oil.
-The average WTI crude oil price in April of 2020 was \$16.55/BBL, which compares to \$50.54/BBL in February 2020, before measures to restrict the spread of COVID-19 were put in place for most of the world.
-In addition, there is limited storage capacity for oil around the world, which has led to instances of heightened regional oversupply and high differentials, which causes the price received by E&P companies to be significantly below benchmark pricing such as WTI or Brent.
-Members of the Organization of Petroleum Exporting Countries ("OPEC") and certain other countries, including Russia, agreed on April 13, 2020 to a collective reduction in oil production of 9.7 MMBBL/D in May and June of 2020, 7.7 MMBBL/D in July through December 2020 and 5.8 MMBBL/D in January 2021 through April 2022.
+The significant reduction in global demand has led to a reduction in the price of crude oil.
+The average WTI crude oil price in the second quarter of 2020 was \$27.96/BBL, which compares to \$45.54/BBL in the first quarter of 2020, before measures to restrict the spread of COVID-19 were put in place for most of the world.
+In addition, there is limited storage capacity for oil around the world, with storage in OECD countries nearing capacity and elevated levels of floating storage capacity utilization.
+Members of the Organization of Petroleum Exporting Countries ("OPEC") and certain other countries, including Russia, agreed to a collective reduction in oil production of 9.7 MMBBL/D in May, June and July of 2020, 7.7 MMBBL/D in August through December 2020 and 5.8 MMBBL/D in January 2021 through April 2022.
 The intent of the voluntary supply reductions is to attempt to increase the realized price of crude oil, and more specifically avoid overwhelming global oil storage capacity, allowing storage levels to return to normal over time as the economy and oil demand recovers.